rodopiip/PredciConnect/README.md

 - Unceratin about which Pthon API framework and databases.
 A NoSQL databse is preferable.

 ## Contributing
-Contributing to the project is no-yet-decided-on.
+Contributing to the project is not-yet-decided-on.
 Guidelines for submitting pull requests, reporting bugs, and suggesting enhancements are to be included further down in the development.

 ## Version Control
-There are 3 git branches: development, testing, and production.
+There are 3 git branches: `main` (for development), `testing` and `production`.

 ## Authors and Acknowledgments
 This idea for this project was born during the Christmas holidays of 2023, when my family members answered a lot of questions about our heritage.